makerplane/pyEfis/ANDROID.md

 How to install pyefis can be found [Here](INSTALLING.md)

-#### Copy the systemd unit file to start android
+#### Link the systemd unit file to start android
+Since the snap is confined it cannot directly start Android since it runs outside of the snap.
+We will setup a service that monitors for the conditions required to start/stop Android to work around this limitation.<br>

 You might need to first create a directory:
 ```
 mkdir -p ~/.config/systemd/user/
 ```

-Then copy the file:
+Then link the systemd unit file:
 ```
 ln -s /snap/pyefis/current/extras/waydroid-monitor.service ~/.config/systemd/user/waydroid-monitor.service
 ```